 FACT: 81% of organizations consider customer experience (CX) as a competitive differentiator.
-According to the same research, 84% of the companies focusing on CX earn more revenue, and 92% experienced increased customer loyalty.
+According to the same research, 84% of the companies focusing on CX earn more revenue, and 92% experience increased customer loyalty.

-(Which says that you can propel your business forward by simply working on customer experience.)
+(This also suggests that you could propel your business forward by simply working on customer experience.)

 But where does customer satisfaction come into this?
 Well, customer experience and customer satisfaction are closely related.
 We can safely assume that good experience is a prerequisite to higher satisfaction.
 So, improving the experience will boost satisfaction at the same time.